School Resource Officer

-The Boone County Sheriff's Department and two county schools, Valley Springs School District and Bergman School District have partnered together to provide law enforcement protection and representation to students, staff and administration on school grounds.
+The Boone County Sheriff's Department and four School Districts in our County, the Alpena School District, Bergman School District, Lead Hill School District, and the Valley Springs School District, have partnered to provide law enforcement protection and representation to students, and school staff on these school campuses.

-This partnership is part of Boone County Sheriff's Office county-wide community policing strategy.
-This partnership has provided an officer in an area where well over 1500 Boone County citizens are concentrated on any given day during the school year.
+These partnerships are part of the Boone County Sheriff's Office county-wide community policing strategy in that they provide a law enforcement officer in an area where many Boone County citizens are concentrated and many reports are generated on any given day during the school year.

 The Sheriff's Office Supervisor of the School Resource Deputy Program is Lieutenant Dennis Lea.
 Lt Lea has served this area as a Law enforcement Officer since 1992.
 He has been a Deputy Sheriff with the Boone County Sheriff’s Office since March of 2000.
 He is also a United States military veteran.
 He is a law enforcement instructor, firearms instructor, and holds an active shooter certificate.
 He also is the Sheriff's Office defensive tactics instructor.